ApolloAuto/apollo/docs/specs/perception_apollo_5.0.md

 	- Classification type: car, truck, bike, pedestrian
 	- Drops: trajectory of an object

-The world coordinate systen is used as ego-coordinate in 3D where the rear center axle is an origin.
+The world coordinate system is used as ego-coordinate in 3D where the rear center axle is an origin.